 “Remember, in practice, you are actually buying the car and then selling it back to the manufacturer at a pre-specified price in a pre-specified amount of time.”

-Step 3: Use the internet to research new car inventory of your make and model at three to four other dealerships.
 Now you can start thinking about color, interior, and packages/options that you want.
 Request quotes for the vehicles you are interested in and ask the dealer to quote you the total drive-off, monthly payment after tax, as well as the MSRP, capitalized cost including the acquisition fee, money factor, and residual value.
 Specify that you only want to pay the first month’s payment and the registration fees as your down payment.
 You’ll be using these new quotes for your negotiation with the dealer where you did your test drive.

-Pro tip: Do not put any money down that goes towards capitalized cost reduction.
-Dealers often use bigger down payments to make monthly payments appear lower.
+Do not put any money down that goes towards capitalized cost reduction.
+Dealers often use larger down payments to make monthly payments appear lower.
 This is almost always not in the best interest of the customer.
 If the car gets stolen or totaled the day after you lease it, you will not get any of your down payment back.
 I recommend you do not take this risk.

-Step 4: Wait … (it shouldn’t take too long) and compare the offers.
 Pay attention to all the details and not just the monthly payment.
 Which dealer offered the greatest percentage discount on the capitalized cost vs. MSRP?
 Did they make up for this by charging a higher money factor?
 Was the residual value consistent across all the dealers?
 Did some dealers quote you down payments that were larger than first payment plus registration fees?

-Step 5: Begin to negotiate.
 Now, confirm the manufacturer money factor and residual value for your make and model for the month (these numbers often change monthly).
 Pick the two additional dealers from above that had the most competitive offers.
 These will be the dealers who listened to your requests and quoted you the base money factor.
 Email these two dealers and ask if this is the best they can do.
 Suggest that you are looking for a monthly payment 20% lower than what they quoted.

-Step 6: Wait for both dealers to come back with their new “best possible” price and determine the winner.
 Now it’s time to involve your local dealer again.
 Call the salesperson who helped you with your test drive and ask if he can beat the quote of your internet/email search winner.
 If he can beat their quote, you should repeat the process and ask the internet/email winner if they can beat your local dealer.
 As soon as one of the dealers refuses to improve, you should feel comfortable leasing the car from the other dealer knowing you didn’t leave too much on the table.

-Step 7: Go to the winning dealership with your license and wallet.
 Test drive the car you will be truly leasing and make sure it feels right.
 Confirm the details of the lease with your salesperson down to the penny before you authorize them to make a credit inquiry.

 You will likely need proof of insurance to drive the car off the lot.
 If this is your first car, you can use one of the dealer’s recommendations or get many quotes online.
 I use Metromile, an online car insurance company, where you only pay for the miles you drive.

 Finally, you will talk to the financial officer and sign the documents for your new lease.
-He is a skilled salesperson in his own right and will likely try and sell you on maintenance and protection programs.
+He is a skilled salesperson in his own right and will likely try to sell you on maintenance and protection programs.
 Simple strategy: say no to all.
 Congratulations—you now have a great new, leased car!